Mathematics/Secondary Certification Area

 Unrestricted Electives: 0-3 hrs

 1With a grade of B or better.

-4EDU 405 and SEC 420 must be taken together and two semesters before student teaching.
+2Must be taken together and two semesters before students teaching.

 3Must be taken one semester before student teaching.